goodformandspectacle/date-ranger/README.md

 DateRanger Ruby class used for determining date ranges for dates pulled out of museum collections.
 The [list of date formats](https://gist.github.com/george08/4a115d95137827829e1419fcb5c0bd99) this class can parse is maintained by [george08](https://github.com/george08).

+## Why

+Most dates attached to collection object express a range of dates, but the [formats used](https://gist.github.com/george08/4a115d95137827829e1419fcb5c0bd99) vary.
+In order to allow a more standardised way of storing those date ranges we need to parse them into a more reusable format.

+This library parses the common date formats and decides what they mean.
+Some ranges are expressed as a single date (eg. '1990s'), others as a range ('Jan-Mar 1985'), and yet others are very precise ('23 Jun 1945').
+The library provides the information about the start and end of the range.

 ## Usage

 Add to your project both the `date_ranger.rb` and `bounds.rb` files.
 You can find them in the `lib` directory.